Skip to content

 nukinematic viscosity of fluid [m²/s]1.0

-In the Model section, create the model geometry by creating Cylinder elements and by using the Fragment all and Remove operations as follows.
+In the Model section, build the model geometry by creating Cylinders and by using the Fragment all and Remove operations as follows.

 1. Create 3 cylinders:

-3. Apply the remove operation, with the innermost cylinder (volume 1) as target: Example image
+3. Apply the remove operation, with the innermost small cylinder (volume 1) as target.

 Example image

-First, pick the Water material from the material library and assign it to the outer cylinder (volume 3).
-Save the target as a shared region.
+Assign Water to the outer cylinder (volume 3).
+Add the target as a shared region.

-Set the Dynamic viscosity of your water material as par.rho() * nu.
+• Set the Dynamic viscosity of water to par.rho()*nu.

 Example image